 2) Testing a microservices also becomes much more complex as compared to monolithic.
 For a similar test for a service you would need to launch that service and other services that it depends upon or at least configure stubs for those services.
-Sometimes the result of one Microservices may be used as the input of another Microservices.
+Sometimes the outcome of one Microservices may be used as the input of another Microservices.

 3) Sometimes a minor change becomes very difficult to implement in a Microservices Architecture based application.
 Suppose a change impacts multiple services, then you need to plan it carefully and coordinate changes to each of the services.

 4) Deployment of a Microservices Architecture based application is also much more complex.
 Each service may have multiple runtime instances.
 Therefore, we need to configure, deploy, scale, and monitor each instance separately.

 5) Microservices architecture involves multiple tools and technologies to develop.
 So, architecture becomes very big and it takes a bit more development time as compared to the monolithic architecture.

 6) Even Runtime Environment needs very high configuration and tools such as AWS Cloud, Google Cloud, Azure Cloud, PCF Cloud etc. in Microservices Architecture.

 7) Maintenance of Microservices Architecture based applications is also very Complex and Cost Effective.
 Multiple Log files, Admin UI (Actuator), Communication chains, Debug Application etc.